DraftKings North Carolina promo code: Bet $5, get $200 in bonus bets | Goal.com US

 How to claim the DraftKings promo code

-It’s quick and easy to redeem the bet $5, get $200 in bonus bets offer from DraftKings.
-Just follow these simple steps:
+The DraftKings bet $5, get $200 in bonus bets promo is quick and easy to get by following these simple steps:

 - Place a $5 bet on any of the available sports markets